Oliva Cigar Co.

 Oliva Cigar Co. is the manufacturer of several brands of cigars primarily grown and produced in Nicaragua and sold internationally.
-Melanio Oliva began growing tobacco in Pinar del Río, Cuba in 1886.
+Melanio Oliva began growing tobacco in Pinar del Río, Cuba, in 1886.
 In 1964, in the aftermath of the 1959 Cuban Revolution, Melanio's grandson Gilberto Oliva emigrated with his family to Spain before eventually moving to Nicaragua and re-entering the tobacco business.
-In 1995, Gilberto and his son, Gilberto Jr., launched the "Gilberto Oliva" brand - which became Oliva Cigar Co..
+In 1995, Gilberto and his son, Gilberto Jr., launched the Gilberto Oliva brand, which became Oliva Cigar Co.
 The company is currently based in Miami Lakes, Florida.

 Company history

 Forerunners

 The family-owned Tabacalera Oliva Tabolisa, known in the United States as the Oliva Cigar Co., began with Melanio Oliva, who first began to produce tobacco in Pinar del Rio, Cuba in 1886.
 The process was continued by his son, Hipolito Oliva, who took over the growing operation during the 1920s and continued the work for several decades.

-The tobacco growing business was assumed by Hipolito's son, Gilberto Oliva Sr., who continued until the 1959 Revolution, at which time he ended his career as a grower and began working as a tobacco broker.
+The business was assumed by Hipolito's son, Gilberto Oliva Sr., who continued until the 1959 revolution, at which time he ended his career as a grower and began working as a tobacco broker.
 This job took Gilberto Oliva to various countries as a buyer and eased his decision to emigrate from his native land for Spain in 1964 and from there to Nicaragua.

 Emigration

 After working for others, Gilberto Senior began growing tobacco on his own in 1969.
-For Oliva, Nicaragua was suitable for the production of potent Cuban-style tobacco: "Nothing compares to Cuba like Nicaragua," Gilberto Senior later declared.
+According to Oliva, Nicaragua was suitable for the production of potent Cuban-style tobacco: "Nothing compares to Cuba like Nicaragua," Gilberto Senior later declared.
 "Northern Nicaragua enjoys all the natural blessings for great Habano."

-Gilberto Oliva Sr. had four children, the last of which, José Oliva, was born in Elizabeth, New Jersey in 1973 because the Olivas wanted an American-born child.
+Gilberto Senior had four children, the last of whom was born in Elizabeth, New Jersey, in 1973 because the Olivas wanted an American-born child.

-Gilberto Oliva Sr. continued to farm tobacco in Nicaragua for a decade, but left the country in 1979 as a result of the Sandinista revolution.
+Gilberto Senior continued to farm tobacco in Nicaragua for a decade, but left the country in 1979 as a result of the Sandinista revolution.
 Gilberto Senior spent the next six years growing tobacco in Honduras, Mexico, Panama, and the Philippines before returning to Nicaragua in 1995.
 Upon his return, Gilberto Senior also moved into the world of cigar manufacturing.